grouprise/grouprise/docs/administration/authentication/grouprise_as_provider.md

 ### OAuth

 OAuth is focused on authorization.
-Thus maybe it is not a suitable choice for authentication.
+Thus, maybe it is not a suitable choice for authentication.

 * [Django OAuth Toolkit](https://github.com/jazzband/django-oauth-toolkit/):
     * [Debian package](https://packages.debian.org/python3-django-oauth-toolkit/) is available